ZijianQi/cms/README.md

 		Request type: DELETE
 		Assumption:
 			The title is unique in the DB collection.

+		Description:
+			The {title} is consisted of strings ad spaces, without any other characters such as "'", """ or "-".

 		Sample:
 			Request link: http://{host}/news/Day 1 Summary ofuuu ESL One Genting 2017